 Once doubled in size, remove the cloth and mix again for 5 minutes as before – this will knock back the dough.

 If it doesn’t work first time don’t worry, it took me a couple of practices to get it right.
-Just re-roll the dough and start again.
+Simply re-roll the dough and start again.

 Place the rolls onto the baking sheet, as each one is formed.
 Space well apart, I placed 4 rolls on each sheet.